FastMoq

 • provider-package extension methods still follow the provider-package docs and selection rules described in Provider Selection and Setup

-• if you are unsure whether your web tests need another package, see the web-helper notes in Testing Guide and the migration-specific notes in Migration Guide
+• if you are unsure whether your web tests need another package, see the web-helper notes in Testing Guide and the migration-specific notes in Framework and web helper migration

 .NET CLI